Hit enter to show more results

 One plan can protect up to 10 devices without bandwidth limits.
 The VPN works on Windows, Android, macOS, and iOS devices.
 Extensions are also available for Chrome and Firefox browsers.
 Unlike many VPNs, you can’t install Avast VPN on your router to protect your home Wi-Fi network.

-Regardless of your plan, you get a generous 60-day trial of Avast SecureLine VPN, which means you pay $0 at checkout.
-After your subscription starts, you can use its money-back guarantee to get a full refund within 30 days.
-In other words, you get 90 days risk-free.
-More on the free trial and refund period later.
+No matter which plan you choose, Avast SecureLine VPN offers a generous 60-day trial, which means you pay $0 at checkout.
+After your subscription begins, you can use its money-back guarantee to get a full refund within 30 days.
+Essentially, it gives you 90 risk-free days.
+There will be more on the free trial and refund period later.

 Avast VPN has two payment options: credit or debit card and PayPal.